Time delay velocity estimation from a superposition of localized and uncorrelated pulses: Time delay estimation method

 \subsection{Aligned measurement grids}

-In this section, we describe a method for velocity estimation based on the process recorded in a coarse array of measurement points.
 The basic setup is illustrated in \Figref{fig.gpi}.
 Consider three spatially separated measurement points, $P_0$, $P_x$ and $P_y$.
 We take $P_x$ to be separated by a horizontal distance $\dx$ from $P_0$ and $P_y$ to be separated by a vertical distance $\dy$ from $P_0$.
 A generalization of this to pixel grids that are not orthogonal and not aligned with the coordinate system is straightforward and provided in \Secref{sec.generalization}.

 We denote the estimated cross-correlation functions between the signals measured at $P_0$ and $P_x$ and between the signals measured at $P_0$ and $P_y$ by $\wh{R}_x(\tlag)$ and $\wh{R}_y(\tlag)$, respectively.
 Maximization of these cross-correlation functions with respect to the time lag $\tlag$ will yield time lags $\tau_x$ and $\tau_y$, respectively.
 Assuming that the pulses are tilted in the direction of propagation, $\tilt=\vdir$, we demonstrate in \Appref{app.ccf} that the time lag $\taumax(\xlag, \ylag)$ that maximizes the model cross-correlation function, \Eqref{eq.ccf.2g}, is independent of the sizes $\ellx$ and $\elly$,